LivingCat/Closed-Community-MaaS-Simulator/src/journal.md

 # Might have
 * Gif showing the occupation of the edges

+# Probs not
+* Each service has one color

 # 09-12-2019

 * In the process of changing actors_flow to be a dictionary for all services (actors)